shuvosaha641/kacchiOS/Readme.md

 ## 📖 Overview

-pastaOS is a simple, bare-metal operating system built from scratch for educational purposes.
+kacchiOS is a simple, bare-metal operating system built from scratch for educational purposes.
 It provides a clean foundation for students to learn operating system concepts by implementing core components themselves.

 ### Current Features